Slovak Cuvac: Height and weight

 The height for males can be as much as 28 in, while females at the most are 26 in in height.
 The weight for males ranges 77 - 99 pounds and the weight for females is 66 - 88 pounds.

 Temperament

 The dog is known for its hardy constitution, sturdy frame and shaggy white coat.
-Its frame is massive, and his temperament is naturally lively, watchful, undaunted and alert.
+Its frame is massive, and its temperament is naturally lively, watchful, undaunted and alert.
 These dogs thrive best in an environment of a large family, children and livestock to care for.
 Farms and ranches make the best homes.
 These dogs are natural guard dogs.
 They are gentle and loyal with their family and possessions.

 Care

 Regular grooming keeps the white coat clean and attractive, and furniture free of white "mohair".
 The annual shed of dense underwool requires vigorous brushing and bathing sessions in the Spring.